paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-035-endangered-species.md

 ## § 1533.
 Determination of endangered species and threatened species
 **(a) Generally**

-(1) The Secretary shall by regulation promulgated in accordance with subsection (b) of this section determine whether any species is an endangered species or a threatened species because of any of the following factors:
+(1) The Secretary shall by regulation promulgated in accordance with subsection (b) determine whether any species is an endangered species or a threatened species because of any of the following factors:

   (A) the present or threatened destruction, modification, or curtailment of its habitat or range;